Examining What Percentage of Small Businesses Fail

 The Product Can’t Find Its Place on the Market

 Making sure people want the products you sell seems like a no-brainer.
-However, business failure statistics show it isn’t obvious to everyone: 42% of small businesses fail simply because no one wants to buy what they are selling.
+However, statistics show it isn’t obvious to everyone: 42% of small businesses fail simply because no one wants to buy what they are selling.

 A product needs to solve a problem or fulfill an existing need.
 You can have the most ingenious idea, a foolproof business plan, and plenty of capital to get everything off the ground, but if there’s no one who wants your product, you are marked for death.